microsoft/vscode-react-native/.github/ISSUE_TEMPLATE.md

+##Software versions
 - React-Native VS Code extension version:
 - VSCode version:
 - OS platform and version:
 - React Native version:

-If relevant also include:
+##Outputs (Include if relevant)
 - Output of the Debug Console (View -> Toogle Debug Console):
 - Output of the React-Native output channel (View -> Toogle Output -> Select React-Native in ListBox):
 - Output of the Developer Tools console (Help -> Toggle Developer Tools -> Select Console tab):

-Steps to Reproduce:
+##Steps to Reproduce:
 1.
 2.

-What do you expect that should've happened instead:
+##What do you expect that should've happened instead: